 The residence time of feedstock is controlled by the supply of injected oxygen and steam at the bottom of the gasifier.
 By injecting oxygen, FastOx gasifiers avoid the environmental impacts associated with blast furnaces that are caused by injecting ambient air, which consists mostly of nitrogen.
 Waste descends through the gasifier by gravity through four reaction zones:

-3) Partial oxidation occurs when the remaining carbon-containing materials in the waste (char/fixed carbon and ash) react with the injectants.
-This exothermic oxidation reaction produces high temperatures in the range of 2,200°C (4,000°F) allowing for the thorough conversion of remaining carbon into syngas.
+- Gasification Zone occurs when the remaining carbon-containing materials in the waste (char/fixed carbon and ash) react with the injectants.
+This exothermic reaction produces high temperatures in the range of 2,200°C (4,000°F) allowing for the thorough conversion of remaining carbon into syngas.
 The energy produced at this stage allows FastOx gasification to be self-sustaining (no need to add heat).

 Syngas is produced from the top of the vessel and is moved to the cooling and conditioning processes.
 A heat exchanger removes excess heat from the producer syngas.
 This heat can be used to make steam for the system, which is recycled back into the steam isle and then injected into the gasifier as needed.